Below are frequently asked questions from students interested in our doctoral program. Questions are grouped by topic with links to answers below.

 SAS Camps: Before starting the program, you will be expected to complete three boot camps, including two SAS camps.
 The Accounting Department will offer a five day SAS boot camp (usually starting in mid-July), which we expect you to complete.
 This is followed by the two day Finance Department advanced SAS boot camp.

 Economics Math Camp (ECON519): The Eller College Economics Department holds the Math for Economists course each summer, starting in late July or early August.
-Some or all of the course material may be completed online, as established by the Economics Department in a given year and homework is required to be completed prior to the actual start of the course.
+Some or all of the course material may be completed online, as established by the Economics Department in a given year, and there will be homework required to be completed prior to the actual start of the course.
 This course is a requirement for entry into the PhD-Finance program.
 The course will focus your math skills specifically for the econometrics courses you will be taking the first two years of the PhD-Finance program.
 The course is expected to run for three weeks prior to Fall semester and meets Monday through Saturday for the three weeks.
 The course continues through fall semester.
 All of the incoming PhD-Finance students will be taking the course together.

 The International Student Orientation: This orientation is mandatory for international students and takes place two days during the second week of August on campus.
 Once you are admitted, you can visit the International Student Programs and Services website for registration information.